Our Guide to How to Carve a Pumpkin

 - Flat-edged ice cream scoop or scraper scoop

-Step 1: Choose a pumpkin that is an appropriate size and shape for the design you wish to carve.
+Step 1: Choose a pumpkin that is an appropriate size and shape for the design you plan to carve.
 Tall pumpkins may lend themselves better to faces.
-For designs with lots of cutouts, look for large, round pumpkins with smooth surfaces.
-Look for a pumpkin with a flat bottom that will sit upright.
+For designs with lots of cutouts, go for large, round pumpkins with smooth surfaces.
+And you always want to look for a pumpkin with a flat bottom that will sit upright.
 Here are some more tips for picking out the perfect pumpkin.

 Step 2: Wipe the pumpkin clean with a soft damp cloth and dry.